Real estate agent shares information with clients. Alabama real estate commission

 City Average Home Value 5.52% Real Estate Commission

 Source for Average Home Value: Zillow.
-December 2023
+December 2025

 How Is the Commission Divided Between Agents?

-Sale Price of home $221,926
+Sale Price of home$231,050

-Total commission paid to real estate professionals $12,250
+Total commission paid to real estate professionals$12,754

-Seller’s agent commission (based on a 50/50 split) $3,062
+Seller’s agent commission (based on a 50/50 split)$3,188

-Seller’s agent’s brokerage commission $3,062
+Seller’s agent’s brokerage commission$3,188

-Buyer’s agent commission (based on a 50/50 split) $3,062
+Buyer’s agent commission (based on a 50/50 split)$3,188

-Buyer’s agent’s brokerage commission $3,062
+Buyer’s agent’s brokerage commission$3,188

-We hope these numbers give you some understanding of how much income you may expect to make working as a real estate agent in Alabama.
-However, it’s important to note that there’s a direct connection between the number of hours worked and income.
-So, your income as a real estate agent depends on you.
+We hope these numbers give you a clear understanding of the income you can expect as a real estate agent in Alabama.
+Remember, there is a direct connection between your effort and your income.
+Your success depends on you!

-Once licensed, you can rely on Colibri Real Estate for career guidance and continuing education that prepares you for your licensing exam – and your career.
+Once licensed, you can rely on Colibri Real Estate for career guidance and continuing education that prepares you for your licensing exam—and your career.

 Learn more about the Alabama pre-licensing process.
 Then, when you are ready, enroll in the 60-hour Colibri Real Estate licensing course for Alabama.